the fp is getting-around

 Valid national driving licences and international driving licences are accepted, as long as you are over 21 and they’re accompanied by a passport.
 Insurance is essential.

 The bus and minibus services in cities and towns are good, if basic.
-The buses are often crowded – don’t attempt them with luggage – and pickpocketing is common.
+Many minibuses can be booked through hostel administration.
+The buses are often crowded, so don’t attempt them with luggage.
+Pickpocketing is also common.
 Bus stations can be large, chaotic and confusing.
-It’s not recommend travelling on buses after dark; if possible use radio-dispatched taxis.
-If you get a taxi on the street, use an authorised taxi which has red plates and the driver’s identification number, name and photograph clearly visible on the dashboard.
+It’s not recommend to travel by bus after dark; if possible use radio-dispatched taxis.
+If you get a taxi on the street, use an authorised taxi, which has red plates and the driver’s identification number, name and photograph clearly visible on the dashboard.
 Always agree the fare before you set off.

 There is no passenger rail service at present.